-Analytic study of literary genres, with emphases on writing and research skills.
+Analytic study of literary genres-drama, short fiction, and poetry-with emphases on writing and research.
 Assumes basic skills in writing and information literacy covered in Writing 101.
 Three papers, including substantial revision.
-One longer paper requires 2+ secondary sources and student evaluation of sources and research process.
-Individual conferences with instructor to discuss student's writing, research, and implementation of secondary sources.
+One longer paper and its research process require locating, evaluating, and incorporating multiple secondary sources.
+Individual conferences with instructor to discuss student's writing.
 Required of sophomores.
 Prerequisite: Writing 101.
 Successful completion of the IL components of Wr 101 and Wr 202 fulfills one of the Core IL requirements.